-Applicants must use the application forms provided and specified on PULSE or the CTSI website.
-Application forms can be accessed from the Indiana University Health PULSE Grants Administration website, or by contacting Peter Michael at 317.962.2373 / pmichael@iuhealth.org, however, the application must be submitted through the Start a Submission link found on the Indiana CTSI All Open RFAs website IU Health Values Education CTSI link.
-You may also obtain application instructions and forms from the same website link: IU Health Values Education CTSI link
+Applicants must use the application forms provided and specified on the IU Health Grants Administration page or the CTSI website.

+Application forms can be accessed:

+- From the Indiana University Health Grants Administration website at: https://team.myiuhealth.org/work-toolbox/grants-administration/internal-grants - From Grants Administration at GrantsAdministration@iuhealth.org.

+You may also obtain application instructions and forms from the same website link: CTSI IU Health Values Education Link

-Applicants who are IU employees need to route their application through the IU Office of Research Administration (IU-ORA) before submitting it to the CTSI HUB grant system.
+Applicants who are IU employees need to route their application through the IU Office of Research Administration (IU-ORA) before submitting it to the CTSI HUB grant system website.